- Heart Rate Variability: What You Need to Know

 How and When Should You Measure HRV?

+I use my WHOOP strap as well as my Pod Pro by Eight Sleep (a temperature-controlled smart mattress) to keep tabs on my HRV trends.
 By doing so every night, I can see changes in my HRV over time and correlate those changes with lifestyle factors to see what’s working and what isn’t.

 I’m very competitive.
 And if you are too, it’s all too easy to start comparing your HRV data with other people’s.